byuflowlab/Aswing.jl/README.md

 ## Rebuilding

-To rebuild, first delete the shared library that we created in ~/.julia/dev/Aswing/deps/usr/lib directory.
-Then rebuild the package to automatically regenerate the shared library.
+Rebuilding the package will automatically regenerate the shared library.
 ```
 (v1.0) pkg> build Aswing
 ```